semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 Important points to keep in mind when presenting data as a bar chart:

 - The axes should be clear to the user from the chart name.
-However, in cases where the chart name is not enough, you can denote the axes.
+However, in cases where the chart name isn’t enough, you can denote the axes.
 - Don't use too many colors to represent categories.
 One color or shades of one color is enough.
 However, you can always highlight a category if necessary.

 @## Usage